 For lovers of magic and mystery, I present Bluebell Woods Coloring Book.
 A coloring book for artists of all ages and skill levels!

-Want the limited edition, artist signed copy with heavyweight cardstock pages and spiral binding?
-Quantities are running out – get yours now!
+The limited edition, artist signed copies with heavyweight cardstock pages and spiral binding are still available on Amazon!

 Bluebell Woods Coloring Book Pages and Stories

 Here’s the pages as they’ve been released so far – more to come all throughout February!

 Shown here unsigned, it will eventually be digitally signed by me for the digital download version.
 For the first edition, it’s blank so I can sign every copy by hand with silver paint marker.

 Page 4.
 Below the Surface In fact, those who do not care to be open to it – might miss the magic of this place entirely!